abhijit86k/abhijit86k.github.io/_posts/2021-02-10-getting-started-with-jekyll.md

 ---
-title: Simple static websites / pages via Jekyll
+title: Jekyll Webpages
 author: Abhijit
 layout: post
-tags: random tech
+tags: Jekyll
 ---

 A few months ago I was faced with the task of developing a bunch of websites / webpages for a variety of requirements (one of which was the new Opelex website).
 This post is a brief log of how I set it up using Jekyll and github pages.
+[Test](google.com).

 <!--more-->